 There have been geological cycles of global warming over the past million years.
 The figure reveals four global warming events over the past 400,000 years, each associated with an increase of CO2 concentration in parts per million (ppm).
 So these natural global warming events occur about once every 100,000 years.
 During these cycles the CO2 concentration ranges between 180 and 280 ppm.
 For a more detailed summary of global warming written by two old friends of mine in Australia, click here for my earlier blog.

 This historical perspective helps us to understand the seriousness of our present global warming trend.
 In contrast to the geological cycles, the current global warming event is only about 100 years old and the CO2 has risen to about 400 ppm.
 That is higher than all the four previous geological cycles which each lasted about 100,000 years.
 See the next table of numbers.
-Something else must be going on, and yes it’s the man-made industrial revolution, where the accelerated burning of fossil fuels has pushed up the CO2 concentration to a record high.
+Something else must be going on, and yes it’s the man-made industrial revolution.
+Which is where the accelerated burning of fossil fuels has pushed up the CO2 concentration to a record high.
 This past 100 years is called the Anthropocene age, meaning man-influenced.

 The seriousness is amplified because the current 400 ppm is higher than its been in the past 400,000 years.
 We are pushing the earth where it has not gone in almost half a million years!

 Another telling graph is shown in the next figure (red and blue image), where the recent rise in global temperature is overlaid on the measured CO2 concentration.
-The conclusion is that the global temperature clearly correlates with CO2 concentration, and the recent rise in temperature is much too fast to be explained by natural geological cycles.
+The conclusion is that the global temperature clearly correlates with CO2 concentration.
+And, the recent rise in temperature is much too fast to be explained by natural geological cycles.

 GREENHOUSE GAS EMISSIONS – MAIN SOURCES.